 The 5 best commercial auto insurance companies in Colorado

-We research several commercial auto insurance providers in Colorado and here are our recommendations of the top 5.
+We research several commercial auto insurance providers in Colorado and here are our recommendations of the top 5 providers:

 - Nationwide: Best for businesses in certain industries looking for enhanced coverage

-CoverWallet is not an insurance company.
+Simply Business is not an insurance company.
 They are a digital broker and working with several leading business insurance companies such as Liberty Mutual, Hiscox, Nationwide, and the Hartford.
-The benefit of working with a digital broker is that after you fill out their quote application, they are able to pull quotes from these companies for you to compare several quotes and select the best one for you.
-If you want to be able to compare several quotes conveniently, you might want to start with them.
+The benefit of working with a digital broker is that after you fill out their quote application, they are able to pull quotes from these companies for you to compare several quotes and select the cheapest one for you.
+If you want to be able to compare several quotes to find the cheapest one, you might want to start with them.